 You'll have to visit the school during the day and attend regular meetings.
 You may want to attend some school events but most meetings are in the early evening.

-The work is very rewarding and you may find the experience and the skills you learn are helpful in your everyday or working life.
+The work is rewarding and you may find the experience and the skills you learn are helpful in your everyday or working life.

 How to find out more or apply